 I installed a second SQL Server instance in the same Failover Cluster so I could do comparisons between different configurations.
 You can see that in the image below:

 After I created the cluster I did a series of tests including using tools such as HammerDB and Benchmark Factory for Databases.
 During the tests I performed live migrations to ensure the cluster didn’t blink in spite of the load, and it worked flawlessly.
-Note: No special tuning was done on the cluster, no change the Same Subnet Delay or Cross Subnet delay of the cluster, all settings remained at defaults.

 This post first appeared on the Long White Virtual Clouds blog at longwhiteclouds.com.
 By Michael Webster.
 Copyright © 2012 – 2020 – IT Solutions 2000 Ltd and Michael Webster.
 All rights reserved.
 Not to be reproduced for commercial purposes without written permission.